<form> element represents a document section that contains interactive controls to submit information to a web server.

 - A comma-separated list of content types that the server accepts.

-A list of character encodings that the server accepts.
-The list can be delimited by spaces or commas.
-The browser uses in the order in which they are listed.
-The default value is the reserved string "UNKNOWN", in which case the encoding corresponds to the encoding of the document containing the form element.
+A space- or comma-delimited list of character encodings that the server accepts.
+The browser uses them in the order in which they are listed.
+The default value, the reserved string "UNKNOWN", indicates the same encoding as that of the document containing the form element.

-HTML 4: In previous versions of HTML, the different character encodings could be delimited by spaces or commas.
-This is no longer the case in HTML5, where only spaces are correct.
+In previous versions of HTML, the different character encodings could be delimited by spaces or commas.
+In HTML5, only spaces are allowed as delimiters.

-The URI of a program that processes the information submitted via the form.
+The URI of a program that processes the form information.
 This value can be overridden by a

 formactionattribute on a

-Indicates whether controls in this form can by default have their values automatically completed by the browser.
+Indicates whether input elements can by default have their values automatically completed by the browser.
 This setting can be overridden by an

 autocompleteattribute on an element belonging to the form.
 Possible values are: